 Starting in 2018, Troon Vineyard is launching their program to achieve biodynamic certification.
 The suggested retail price of all the below wines is $25.

-–2016 Kubli Bench Blanc, Estate Bottled, Applegate Valley, Oregon: 55% Marsanne and 45% Viognier, crushed by foot and fermented together.
-Quince flavors with hints of spice that had an alluring perfume note on the finish.
+-2016 Kubli Bench Blanc, Estate Bottled, Applegate Valley, Oregon: 55% Marsanne and 45% Viognier, crushed by foot and fermented together.
+Quince flavors with hints of spice that had an alluring perfumed note on the finish.
 A full-bodied white with textural complexity that will be ideal for the cooler months and/or to hold up to richer dishes.

-–2016 Blue Label Grenache, Rogue Valley, Oregon: 100% Grenache.
-A warm, inviting wine that I thought did well served cooler than room temperature (10 minutes in refrigerator), with exciting flavors of bright red cherries and black pepper that had good structure that balanced out the fleshy body with a focused finish.
+-2016 Blue Label Grenache, Rogue Valley, Oregon: 100% Grenache.
+A warm, inviting wine that I thought did well served cooler than room temperature (10 minutes in refrigerator), with exciting flavors of bright red cherries and black pepper with good structure that balanced out the fleshy body with a focused finish.

 -2015 Blue Label GSM, Rogue Valley, Oregon: 39.66% Syrah, 31.61% Mourvèdre, 16.06% Grenache and 12.
 67% Sangiovese.
 Rhône varieties with a touch of Tuscany (the Sangiovese).
 At first, an intense dried black cherry note was dominant until it evolved over time with savage qualities giving elegant, old world charm.
 Although intensely delicious with sweet fruit and meaty flavors, it finishes with finesse that hints towards crumbly rocks and wild rosemary, lifted by marked acidity.